nickangtc/nickang-blog-gatsby/content/blog/2020-10-04-7-things-i-learned-from-my-first-year-living-in-berlin-away-from-singapore/index.md

 The result?
 I am finally feeling like my weekends are long enough.
 Being able to say that with confidence is liberating.

+I wrote more about this in a separate article: [From shock to love: How the closed-on-Sunday law in Germany improved my life](/2020-12-27-shops-closed-on-sunday-germany/)

 ## 5. A city’s dog-friendliness bestows a sense of belonging

 ![Our dog Brownie inspecting the area for dogs](/images/brownie-in-berlin.jpg)